Metaverse-AI-Lab-THU/ImViD/README.md

 ```

 ## License
-This project is licensed under the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-You are free to share and adapt the material for non-commercial purposes, provided you give appropriate credit, indicate if changes were made, and distribute your contributions under the same license.
+This project is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+You are free to share and adapt the material, provided you give appropriate credit, indicate if changes were made, and do not apply legal terms or technological measures that restrict others from using the material.